MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-skypeforbusiness-admin-center.md

 ms.service: msteams
 ms.reviewer:
 search.appverid: MET150
-description: Understand how to manage tenant-wide and user settings for Teams during the transition from the Teams experience in the Office 365 admin center to the new Microsoft Teams & Skype for Business Admin Center.
+description: Understand how to manage tenant-wide and user settings for Teams during the transition from the Teams experience in the Office 365 admin center to the new Microsoft Teams admin center.
 localization_priority: Normal
 ms.custom:
 - NewAdminCenter_Update